haileybrakke/MIST4610-project2/README.md

 # Question 1

 How have cancer rates changed over time across U.S. states, and which regions consistently experience the highest burden?
+Importance: xxxx

 # Question 2

 What is the relationship between key behavioral risk factors (smoking, physical inactivity, and dietary habits) and cancer incidence across U.S. states?
+Importance: xxxxxx

 # Manipulations Applied to Dataset